-- Our 2018 Formulary.
+- Our 2020 Formulary.
 To keep things simple, we call this the "Drug List." - This Drug List tells you which drugs are covered for you. - It also tells you which of the six "cost-sharing tiers" the drug is in and whether there are any restrictions on your coverage for the drug. - If you need a copy of the Drug List, call Member Services (phone numbers are printed on the back cover of this booklet).
 You can also find the Drug List on our website at kp.org/wa/medicare/formulary.
 The Drug List on the website is always the most current. - Chapter 5 of this booklet.
 Chapter 5 gives you the details about your prescription drug coverage, including rules you need to follow when you get your covered drugs.
-Chapter 5 also tells you which types of prescription drugs are not covered by our plan. - Our plan's Provider and Pharmacy Directory.
+Chapter 5 also tells you which types of prescription drugs are not covered by our plan. - Our plan's Pharmacy Directory.
 In most situations, you must use a network pharmacy to get your covered drugs (see Chapter 5 for the details).
-The Provider and Pharmacy Directory has a list of pharmacies in our plan's network.
-It also tells you which pharmacies in our network can give you a long-term supply of a drug (such as filling a prescription for a three-month supply).
+The Pharmacy Directory has a list of pharmacies in our plan's network.
+It also tells you which pharmacies in our network can give you a long-term supply of a drug (such as filling a prescription for a three-month supply). - This Evidence of Coverage (EOC) describes more than one Kaiser Permanente Medicare Advantage plan in our Washington Region's service area.
+The following Kaiser Permanente

-- This Evidence of Coverage (EOC) describes more than one Kaiser Permanente Medicare Advantage plan in our Washington Region's service area.
-The following Kaiser Permanente Medicare Advantage plans are included in this Evidence of Coverage and they all include Medicare Part D prescription drug coverage:
+Medicare Advantage plans are included in this Evidence of Coverage and they all include Medicare Part D prescription drug coverage:

 - Centennial plan.

 - Columbia plan.

 - Essential plan.

 - Harbor plan.

+- Key plan.

 - Optimal plan.

 - Vital plan.

-If you are not certain which plan you are enrolled in, please call Member Services or refer to the cover of the Annual Notice of Changes (or for new members, your enrollment form or enrollment confirmation letter).
+If you are not certain which plan you are enrolled in, please call Member Services or refer to the cover of your Annual Notice of Changes (or for new members, your enrollment form or enrollment confirmation letter).
 Note: The plan you are enrolled in is determined by where you live, and the plan you have selected that is available where you live.